Khopa/Khopa_LibGDX_Codebase/README.md

 Khopa LibGDX Codebase
 =====================

-This is my personnal codebase for libgdx based projects Feel free to use if you like it, but it may not be fully documented, nor tested.
+This is my personnal codebase for libgdx based projects.
+Feel free to use if you like it, but it may not be fully documented, nor tested.

 Features :